1. They’re neurotoxins!

 4. Pets are at high risk, too.

 Like babies, pets are small and crawl around on the ground.
 They can even absorb toxins through their paws and, of course, spend loads of time rolling around in the grass.
-If you use rodenticides, pets can mistake them for snacks and suffer pesticide poisoning.
-But even more commonly, people literally apply pesticides to their pets once a month in the form of flea & tick pills or spot drops.
+If you use rodenticides, pets can mistake them for snacks and suffer conventional pesticide poisoning.
+But even more commonly, people literally apply conventional pesticides to their pets once a month in the form of flea & tick pills or spot drops.
 These toxins kill fleas and ticks once they enter your pet’s bloodstream, so they can cause a number of unwanted neurological side effects.

 5. They’re horrible for Mother Nature.